Michael-obeng-git/WEATHER_DATA_PIPELINE/PowerApp.md

+# Lab Exercise 2:

-## 1. Environment Setup in Power Apps
+## DE Taxi Demo Solution in Power Apps and Power Automate

 ### Create a Power Apps Environment

 - Sign in to Power Apps.
 - Navigate to the Environment section.
 - Click on **New** and create an environment named **DE Lecture**.